 The Company accounts for stock-based compensation, including stock options and warrants, using the fair value method as prescribed by IFRS 2.
 Under this method, the fair value of stock options and warrants at the date of grant is amortized over the vesting period and the offsetting credit is recorded as an increase in contributed surplus.
 The Company accounts for forfeitures as they happen.
-For the three months ended March 31, 2018 and 2017, the Company recorded stock-based compensation expense of \$1,225,000 and (\$2,987,000), respectively.
-For the six months ended March 31, 2018 and 2017, the Company recorded stock-based compensation expense of \$1,669,000 and (\$2,814,000), respectively.
+For the fiscal year ended September 30, 2019 and 2018, the Company recorded stock-based compensation expense of \$2,063 and \$2,128, respectively.

-The fair value of the vested stock options has been charged to the statement of income (loss) and comprehensive income (loss) and credited to contributed surplus over the proper vesting period.
-Fair value for the options granted periods ended March 31, 2018 and March 31, 2017, used the Black-Scholes option pricing model calculated using the following assumptions:
+The fair value of the vested stock options has been charged to the statement of loss and comprehensive income (loss) and credited to contributed surplus over the proper vesting period.
+Fair value for the options granted periods ended September 30, 2019 and 2018, used the Black-Scholes option pricing model calculated using the following assumptions: